 Fees for Private Work

 There are some types of certificates, forms and medical examinations which are not covered by your doctor’s duties for the NHS.
-These are typically matters relating to insurance policies and claims, legal matters, fostering and adoption, driving licensing, private letters, statements of fact, fitness to attend etc etc. The practice will decide if we will undertake them and we charge accordingly.
+These are typically matters relating to insurance policies and claims, legal matters, fostering and adoption, driving licensing, private letters, statements of fact, fitness to attend etc etc. The practice will decide if we will undertake them and we will charge accordingly.
 Please ask at reception for a list of current fees for non-NHS work.

-Please be aware that you may be asked to pay the charge before any work is undertaken or completed.
+Please be aware that you may be asked to pay the charge BEFORE any work is undertaken or completed.

 Ring the Cowes Social Services Centre on 291144 to contact the Care Manager and Community Care Officers attached to the West Wight practice.